MTHS-TSA/TSA-Reference/CONTRIBUTING.md

 Use the AP style when possible unless stated otherwise below:

-- Use the Oxford comma
+- Use the Oxford comma.
-- Always use figures even if below 10 for clarity
+- Always use figures even if below 10 for clarity.

 Additionally:

-- It is ok to use opinionated language as long as it's accurate and good advice for most
+- It is ok to use opinionated language as long as it's accurate and good advice for most.

 ---